tuyi3008/MusicVisuals/README.md

 # Song Choice Reason

+I selected the track "It's in the Stories That We Say" for its strong rhythmic qualities and engaging beats.
+This song resonates with me due to its dynamic rhythm, characterized by lively percussion and pulsating melodies.
+I believe that such energetic music is ideal for generating visually captivating experiences.

 # Emotion and Structure of the Song

 "It's in the Stories That We Say" evokes a sense of excitement, vigor, and momentum.
 The driving rhythm and vibrant instrumentation create an atmosphere charged with adrenaline, reminiscent of embarking on an adventurous journey.
 Structurally, the song maintains a brisk pace, with alternating musical motifs that contribute to its dynamic nature.